ionfury/homelab/docs/runbooks/attach-gpu.md

 > TODO: Rancher Terraform provider lacks support for managing [PCI Devices](https://github.com/rancher/terraform-provider-rancher2/issues/1030) via machine templates in cloud providers.
 When/if the above issue is completed, implement a machine gpu template.

 Because I'm using machine templates to maintain cluster nodes indirectly, if those machines are re-created the GPU needs to be manually mounted back into them.

+## Indication

-This is indicated by a firing alert `MissingQuadroP2000Node`.
+A firing alert `MissingQuadroP2000Node`.

 ## Remediation